dr-evo/sins2-autocast/docs/bug-tracking/backlog/ability_list.md

   - coil shock - FIXED (priority, aoe) - prioritize capitals, have at least 3 chain targets
 - hoshiko
   - repair droids - WONTFIX (no issues)
-  - recharger droid - FIXED (filter) - ignore subcaps, ignore crippled   TODO : add subcaps as low priority if there is nothing to repair or no caps to recharge
+  - recharger droid - FIXED (filter) - ignore subcaps, ignore crippled , use only if above 50 antimatter (prioritize using repair if low AM)
+    - TODO : add subcaps as low priority if there is nothing to repair or no caps to recharge? (ensure not to recharge other hoshikos...)
 - javelis
   - breaker missile - WONTFIX (no issues)
 - ogrov